- Oops!Something went wrong.Please try again later.

-The image below, which you can click on for greater detail, shows that at June 2019 TG Therapeutics had debt of US$28.7m, up from US$210.0k in one year.
-However, it does have US$85.0m in cash offsetting this, leading to net cash of US$56.3m.
+The image below, which you can click on for greater detail, shows that at March 2022 TG Therapeutics had debt of US$67.4m, up from US$31.0m in one year.
+However, its balance sheet shows it holds US$233.2m in cash, so it actually has US$165.8m net cash.

-The latest balance sheet data shows that TG Therapeutics had liabilities of US$56.0m due within a year, and liabilities of US$37.4m falling due after that.
-Offsetting these obligations, it had cash of US$85.0m as well as receivables valued at US$95.0k due within 12 months.
-So its liabilities total US$8.31m more than the combination of its cash and short-term receivables.
+The latest balance sheet data shows that TG Therapeutics had liabilities of US$54.7m due within a year, and liabilities of US$78.0m falling due after that.
+On the other hand, it had cash of US$233.2m and US$903.0k worth of receivables due within a year.
+So it can boast US$101.5m more liquid assets than total liabilities.

-This state of affairs indicates that TG Therapeutics's balance sheet looks quite solid, as its total liabilities are just about equal to its liquid assets.
-So it's very unlikely that the US$624.1m company is short on cash, but still worth keeping an eye on the balance sheet.
-Despite its noteworthy liabilities, TG Therapeutics boasts net cash, so it's fair to say it does not have a heavy debt load!
-The balance sheet is clearly the area to focus on when you are analysing debt.
+This excess liquidity suggests that TG Therapeutics is taking a careful approach to debt.
+Due to its strong net asset position, it is not likely to face issues with its lenders.
+Succinctly put, TG Therapeutics boasts net cash, so it's fair to say it does not have a heavy debt load!
+There's no doubt that we learn most about debt from the balance sheet.
 But it is future earnings, more than anything, that will determine TG Therapeutics's ability to maintain a healthy balance sheet going forward.
 So if you're focused on the future you can check out this free report showing analyst profit forecasts.

 So How Risky Is TG Therapeutics?